1.24. Provisions, contingent liabilities and contingent assets:

 • Market risk

-Credit risk is the risk of suffering financial loss, should any of the Company's customers or counterparties fail to fulfill their contractual obligations to the Company.
+Credit risk is the risk of suffering financial loss due to customers or counterparties failing to fulfil their contractual obligations which can result in losses for the company.

-Credit risk is the single largest risk for the Company's business.
+Credit risk is the one of the largest risk for the Company's business.
 Management therefore carefully manages its exposure to credit risk.
-A centralised risk management function oversees the risk management framework and an overview of credit risk of portfolio is periodically presented to the Risk Management Committee.
+A centralized risk management function oversees the risk management framework, and an overview of credit risk of portfolio is periodically presented to the Risk Management Committee.

-Credit-worthiness is assessed prior to signing any contracts, based on underwriting process including employing market information.
-Management endeavours to improve its underwriting standards to reduce the credit risk the Company is exposed to from time to time.
+Credit-worthiness in terms of intention to pay and cashflows assessment is evaluated prior to signing any contracts, based on underwriting process including employing market information.
+Management endeavors to constantly upgrade and improve its underwriting standards to reduce the credit risk and build a risk calibrated portfolio.

 Loans and advances (including loan commitments and guarantees)

-The estimation of credit exposure for risk management purposes is complex, as the exposure varies with changes in market conditions, expected cash flows and the passage of time.
+The estimation of the risk of credit exposures is complex, as the same varies with changes in market conditions, expected cash flow and the passage of time.
 Wholesale and retail portfolios are managed separately to reflect the differing nature of the business strategy.
 As the Company is completely exiting the wholesale business by way of sell down, the wholesale portfolio is classified as Fair Value through Profit and Loss Account ("FVTPL") and valued accordingly as per Ind AS 109.
 As regards the retail portfolio, the same is classified as amortized cost as per Ind AS 109 and assessed accordingly.
 The assessment of credit risk of the retail portfolio entails estimations as to the likelihood of defaults occurring and of the associated loss ratios.
-The Company measures credit risk for each class of loan assets using inputs such as -Probability of Default ("PD") and Loss Given Default ("LGD").
-PD and LGD are ascertained as per Ind AS 109.
+The Company measures credit risk for each class of loan assets using inputs such as Probability of Default (PD) and Loss Given Default (LGD).
+PD and LGD are ascertained as per applicable standards culminating in Expected Credit Loss ("ECL").

-The Company has deployed standardised credit decision rules, as approved by the designated officials for the specific product.
-The rules are regularly monitored to ensure that the learnings from the portfolio performance and changes in the economic environment have been factored into the credit decision rules.
+A combination of credit models along with policy rules are deployed as approved by the designated officials for the respective product.
+The rules are regularly monitored and updated to ensure that the learnings from the portfolio performance and changes in the economic environment are factored in to strengthen the credit portfolio.

 Trading Exposures

-For debt securities in the trading portfolio, external rating agency credit grades and internal rating are used for evaluating the credit risk.
+For debt securities in the trading portfolio, external rating agency credit grades are used for evaluating the credit risk.

 Expected Credit Loss ('ECL')

-As per RBI notification on acceptance of IND AS for regulatory reporting, the Company computes provision as per IND AS 109 as well as per extant prudential norms on Income Recognition, Asset Classification and Provisioning (IRACP).
-Where impairment allowance in aggregate for the Company under Ind AS 109 is lower than the provisioning required under IRACP (including standard asset provisioning) for the Company, the difference is appropriated from net profit or loss after tax to a separate 'Impairment Reserve'.
-Any withdrawals from this reserve shall be done only with prior permission from the RBI.
+The Company prepares its financial statements in accordance with the IND AS framework.
+As per the RBI notification, on acceptance of IND AS for regulatory reporting, the Company computes provision as per IND AS 109 as well as per extant prudential norms on Income Recognition, Asset Classification and Provisioning (IRACP).
+Where impairment allowance in aggregate for the Company under Ind AS 109 is lower than the provisioning required under IRACP (including standard asset provisioning) for the Company, the difference is appropriated from net profit or loss after tax, to a separate 'Impairment Reserve'.
+Any withdrawals from this reserve shall be made only with prior permission from the RBI.

 Management oversees the estimation of ECL including:

-As required by Ind AS 109, a 'three-stage' model for impairment based on changes in credit quality since initial recognition was built as summarised below:
+As required by Ind AS 109, a 'three-stage' model for impairment based on changes in credit quality since initial recognition was built as summarized below:

-• If a significant increase in credit risk ('SICR') since initial recognition is identified, the loan asset is moved to 'Stage 2' but is not yet deemed to be credit-impaired.
-(See note 1.8 for a description of how the Company determines when a significant increase in credit risk has occurred).
+• If a significant increase in credit risk ('SICR') since initial recognition is identified, the loan asset is moved to 'Stage 2' but is not yet deemed to be credit impaired.
+(See note 1.10(i) for a description of how the Company determines when a significant increase in credit risk has occurred).
+The company categorizes loan assets as 'Stage 2' primarily based on 31-90 Days Past Dues status.

-• If the financial instrument is credit-impaired, the financial instrument is then moved to 'Stage 3'.
-(See note 1.8 for a description of how the Company defines credit-impaired and default).
+• I f the financial instrument is credit-impaired, the financial instrument is then moved to 'Stage 3'.
+(See note 1.10(i) for a description of how the Company defines credit-impaired and default).
+The company categorizes loan assets as 'Stage 3' primarily based on more than 90 Days Past Dues status.

 The following are additional considerations for each type of portfolio held by the Company: